pepone/redhat-rpm-config/buildflags.md

 This will invoke the `./configure` with arguments (such as `--prefix=/usr`) to adjust the paths to the packaging defaults.
+Prior to that, some common problems in autotools scripts are automatically patched across the source tree.

 As a side effect, this will set the environment variables `CFLAGS`, `CXXFLAGS`, `FFLAGS`, `FCFLAGS`, `LDFLAGS` and `LT_SYS_LIBRARY_PATH`,